Breakups leave us in a fragile state.

 Especially if you are are the receiving end of a breakup.

 A slew of people around me have been going through breakups recently.
 There’s something about summer and new beginnings.
-Or as my roommate puts it: “Girls just wanna get in their bikinis cuz it’s summer so they can shmooze on the beach and not be tied down!”
-Gotta love that theory.
+Something something hot girl summer.

 Anyway, back to the fragile thing.
 Breaking up hurts the ego, again, especially for the dumpee.
 Some of the thoughts that have ran through my head during the breakup are:

 I’ll show her that I can get a better girlfriend!

 I want to go out and get attention from other women

 I hope the next guy is terrible and she realizes what she missed out on

 These were fleeting thoughts that I would usually dismiss, but I noticed something about them…they all spoke to my need for validation.
 To validate I’m still a good catch.
 To validate that I’m not going to be alone.

 Funny enough, I’m not alone in this.